potassco/fastlane/doc/content/usage.rst

 strategy.
 After the initialization of the strategy, parameters can be set through the strategy's configuration class.
 Alternatively, a dictionary of parameters can be passed during initialization of the `LNS` object.
 The 'preset' parameter can be used to set multiple parameters at once according to predefined presets.
 Manually set parameters will always override preset values.
-A relaxation rate has to be set either directly, via configuration or preset.
+And preset values will overwrite default configuration values.
 An example of the LNS initialization can be seen below or in :file:`./examples/demo.py`.
 For a more detailed and step by step introduction to the framework look :ref:`here<ref_guide>`.